FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 - parm: The name of the file to be copied
 - nfname: The name of the destination file

-This creates an empty file that is transferred from COPY\_SRC to COPY\_DST.
+This creates an empty file that is transferred from COPY_SRC to COPY_DST.
 The empty file is then used to create the catalog record.

 > **Note**
 >
-> On a z/OS platform, use the following syntax and prefix the nfname with an asterisk ‘\*’.
+> Note: On a z/OS platform, use the following syntax and prefix the nfname with an asterisk ‘\*’.

 ```
 send part = 'COPY_DST',